ssnepenthe/color-utils/README.md

 ```

 ### Color Components
-Individual color components are accesible using the following functions (which each accept any `$color` argument recognized by the `color` function):
+Individual color components are accessible using the following functions (which each accept any `$color` argument recognized by the `color` function, including a complete color object):

 **alpha($color)**